somnambulist-tech/domain/README.md

 previously separate domain and mapping libraries into a single project for easier maintenance.

 It consists of:

+ * Commands
+   * CommandBus interface / abstract command
+   * SF Messenger implementation
  * Entities
    * Behaviours - some default implementations for the interfaces
    * Contracts - some common interface definitions
    * Types - a collection of value-objects, enumerations and an aggregate root
  * Events
    * A domain events implementation including bindings for Doctrine, Symfony and Laravel
+   * EventBus interface
+   * SF Messenger EventBus implementation
+   * Doctrine subscriber can additionally broadcast domain events using EventBus
  * Doctrine
    * Enumeration factories + Type bindings
    * Additional types / type overrides for the Doctrine Type system
    * Abstract EntityLocator that extends EntityRepository
    * Custom Postgres DQL functions
    * Custom traits for EntityRepository
+ * Queries
+   * QueryBus interface / abstract query
+   * SF Messenger implementation
  * default XML mappings for embeddable objects in Doctrine .dcm.xml and Symfony .orm.xml conventions

 ### Requirements